mocs524/greybus-spec/source/special.rst

 a Module.

 The third is the Firmware Protocol, which is used between the AP Module and any other module's bootloader to download firmware executables to the module.
-When a module's manifest includes a CPort using the Firmware Protocol, the AP can connect to that CPort and download a firmware executable to the module.
+<GYBS.A.0201.001>When a module's manifest includes a CPort using the
+Firmware Protocol, the AP can connect to that CPort and download a firmware executable to the module.</GYBS.A.0201.001>

 .. _control-protocol:

 Control Protocol
 ----------------

-All Interfaces are required to define a CPort that uses the Control Protocol, and shall be prepared to receive Operation requests on that CPort at any time.
-The CPort that uses the Control Protocol must have an id of '0'.
+<GYBS.R.0202.001>All Interfaces are required to define a CPort that uses
+the Control Protocol, and shall be prepared to receive Operation requests on that CPort at any time.</GYBS.R.0202.001> The CPort that uses the Control Protocol must have an id of '0'.
 CPort id '0' is a reserved CPort address for the Control Protocol.
 Similarly the bundle descriptor associated with the Control CPort must have an id of '0'.
 Bundle id '0' is a reserved id for the Control Protocol bundle descriptor.

 A Greybus connection is established whenever a control connection is used, but the Interface is never notified that such a connection exists.
-Only the AP Module is able to send control requests.
-Any other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received on its control CPort.
+<GYBS.R.0203.001>Only the AP Module is able to send control requests.
+Any
+other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received on its control CPort.</GYBS.R.0203.001>

 Conceptually, the Operations in the Greybus Control Protocol are: